Skip to main content

 -T fields -e tls.handshake.extension.type

-Wire those into a test harness, capture a known-good run, compare extension types and order on every CI run.
+Wire that into a test harness, capture a known-good run as the baseline, and compare extension types and order on every CI run.

 Common gotchas

 Old keylog file.
-Reusing a keylog from a previous run won't decrypt new connections because the client_random is different.
-Always start with a fresh file, or delete before each run.
+Reusing a keylog from a previous run won't decrypt new connections, because each connection has a different client_random.
+Start with a fresh file, or delete before each run.

 Capture started after the handshake.
-Start tshark / Wireshark mid-connection and you'll miss the ClientHello.
+A capture that begins mid-connection misses the ClientHello.
 The keys are still valid, but Wireshark needs the handshake bytes to tie keys to the connection.

 HTTP/3 falling back to TCP.
-If H3 dial fails and the library falls back to H2, you'll see TCP instead of UDP.
-Not a bug, but worth knowing.
-Check the Protocol field of your response: h3 means UDP, h2 means TCP.
+When the H3 dial fails and the library falls back to H2, the trace shows TCP instead of UDP.
+Not a bug.
+The Protocol field on the response says which transport handled the request: h3 means UDP, h2 means TCP.

 Network namespace mismatch.
-Code running inside a container or netns while tshark runs on the host?
-You won't see the traffic.
-Run tshark in the same namespace.
+Code running inside a container or network namespace while tshark runs on the host won't show traffic.
+Run tshark inside the same namespace as the client.